Infraction, Misdemeanor, and Felony Charges

 If you are found guilty in a trial, the judge will be responsible for sentencing you.
 Your attorney can present evidence and will advocate on your behalf in a sentencing hearing.
 Your attorney may call character witnesses and may present alternatives to jail time during the sentencing hearing, depending on your desired outcome.
 Typical sentencing options include jail, fines, community service, Cal Trans (which is work cleaning up freeways), counseling, substance abuse treatment, anger management classes, psychiatric treatment, and domestic violence classes.
 If you are sentenced to jail time, your attorney may be able to help you to be released on house arrest.

 If you are accused of an infraction, misdemeanor, or felony in Los Angeles County or anywhere in California, contact criminal defense attorney Jerod Gunsberg in Los Angeles.
-Call Jerod at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+Call Jerod at (323) 633-3423 for a confidential consultation or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.